 Our ecoregional planting guides, Selecting Plants for Pollinators, are tailored to specific areas of the United States.
 You can find out which ecoregion you live in and get your free guide by entering your zip code below.
+For Canada there are two guides currently; Lower Mainland and Lake Erie Lowlands.

 Starting on Page 16 of the planting guides you can find lists of plant names that will attract pollinators and help you build beautiful pollinator habitat!
 Print these lists and bring them to your local native plant, garden center or nursery.